-A defendant's association with conspirators is not by itself sufficient to prove his participation or membership in a conspiracy.
+The defendant's association with conspirators is not by itself sufficient to prove his participation or membership in a conspiracy.

-If the defendant performed acts that advanced a criminal activity but had no knowledge that a crime was being committed or was about to be committed, those acts alone are not sufficient to establish the defendant's guilt.
+If the defendant performed acts that advanced a criminal activity but he had no knowledge that a crime was being committed or was about to be committed, those acts alone are not sufficient to establish that defendant's guilt.